Skip to main content

 3. If there's a repair that you have been putting off, make time and get to it.
 You will be amazed at the satisfaction you receive when something starts working fine again.
 It will make you wonder why you didn't get to it sooner.

 This year be resolute about your resolutions and don't let anything come in the way of attaining them.
 Create a list which is a harmonious mix of the issues on hand and the goals you need to set in order to progress.
-Most importantly have fun with the process.
+Most importantly cultivate habits which will allow you to take up a personal responsibility for attaining these goals.
 This is your list, your life and you are doing this to upgrade yourself.
 I don't know of a cause which is more worthy than that in life.

 Until Next Time,